-Prerequisite: Foundations of Art Drawing from a rich craft history, this course offers a particular focus on experimental and interdisciplinary approaches to tools and methods, while embracing a range of handmade methods that advance personal growth toward an individualized language, creative vision, innovation, material proficiency and successful creative practice.
-Each quarter will focus on a specific method of art making; including Fiber Arts and Sewing, Interior Design and Architectural History, Jewelry and Wirework and Paperwork and Bookmaking.
+Drawing from a rich craft history, this course offers a particular focus on experimental and interdisciplinary approaches to tools and methods, while embracing a range of handmade methods that advance personal growth toward an individualized language, creative vision, innovation, material proficiency and successful creative practice.
+Each quarter will focus on a specific method of art making; including Fiber Arts, Hand sewing, Art and Architectural History, Jewelry and Wirework and Paperwork and Bookmaking.
 This is a unique program for students who love working with their hands, solving problems and developing a vocabulary with tools and materials.
 This course will be offered in the 2022-23 school year.